VietnamLLM/VietLLMDataset/README.md

 # VietLLMDataset

-A comprehensive template project for translating English datasets (GPQA, AIME 2025) to Vietnamese using the **Tencent-Hunyuan/Hunyuan-MT** model.
-This project provides a complete pipeline for dataset loading, translation, and result management.
+A comprehensive template project for translating English datasets (GPQA, AIME 2025) to Vietnamese using the **Hunyuan-MT-Chimera-7B-fp8** model loaded from local weights.
+This project provides a complete pipeline for dataset loading, translation, and result management using locally stored model weights.

 ## 🚀 Features

-- **Hunyuan-MT Integration**: Easy-to-use wrapper for Tencent-Hunyuan/Hunyuan-MT translation model
+- **Local Hunyuan-MT-Chimera-7B-fp8 Integration**: Easy-to-use wrapper for local Hunyuan-MT-Chimera-7B-fp8 translation model
+- **No Internet Required**: Uses local model weights, no downloading from Hugging Face required
 - **Multiple Dataset Support**: Built-in loaders for GPQA and AIME datasets
 - **Batch Processing**: Efficient batch translation with progress tracking
 - **Flexible Pipeline**: Modular design for easy customization and extension